 - The Most Important Areas to Organize This Year

-- If you are getting started homeschooling, here are tips to prepare your home
+- First time homeschooling, here are tips to prepare your home

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.